pfjaeger/prostate_segmentation/README.md

 ## Execute

-Specify local data paths and in config.py
+Specify the path to downloaded data in configs.py, then:
 ```
 python preprocessing.py
 python exec.py